The Summer Reading Challenge and Schools

 The Summer Reading Challenge is designed for children between the ages of 4 and 11.
 It is completely free and last year over three quarters of a million children took part in libraries across the UK.

 Every year the Challenge has a new theme.
-This year’s Summer Reading Challenge is called Mischief Makers, inspired by the much-loved iconic children’s title Beano, which celebrates its 80th anniversary.
+In 2018 the Summer Reading Challenge was called Mischief Makers, inspired by the much-loved iconic children’s title Beano, which celebrated its 80th anniversary.

-Children will explore a map of Beanotown to find the mysterious buried treasure and become ultimate mischief makers.
-Dennis, Gnasher and friends will help young readers solve clues and collect stickers, having lots of fun and adventures along the way!
+Children explored a map of Beanotown to find the mysterious buried treasure and become ultimate mischief makers.
+Dennis, Gnasher and friends helped thousands of young readers solve clues and collect stickers, having lots of fun and adventures along the way!

 How does the Summer Reading Challenge work?

 The Challenge is run in public libraries, in the summer holidays, and is free for children to take part.
 By getting your pupils involved in the Summer Reading Challenge, your school can: